mda1125/JobBluePrint/README.md

 In my experience, on a resume especially if you put down HARD facts and figures, you’ll get asked how did you get to that number?
 It’s a conversation starter.
 It can backfire but it’s better than very vague buzzwords that leave the reader wondering what you did.
 It will help with the STAR interview techniques if you have a bullet that eludes to a situation, task, action and result.

+## Unauthorized

-The Little Known Tip for Bridging the Gap If You Need It
+**The Little Known Tip for Bridging the Gap If You Need It**

 (Doesn’t Apply to Those with a Job; No Gaps; or Not Making a Career Shift)

 I’m honestly not sure anybody will mention this but it’s used frequently but most always used incorrectly.
+And I've read a lot of LinkedIn posts and bought some really high level books that have even more tips than I'm giving you but nobody mentions this one.

 Here’s what most people do WRONG.
 They slap on some “LastName Consulting” like they just started it yesterday because they probably did.
 It’s a grey box on LinkedIn.
 Looks ugly.
 No title.
 No description.
 It’s just there.

-What you’ll do is this… same general idea but 100% more professional.
+What you’ll do is this ... same general idea but 100% more professional.

 CONSULT!
 Start your own business, give away or get paid for what you want to do.
 Now when you are interview, you’ve gone from Job B to your own business doing what you love, Job A in a small business fashion.
 That’s respectable.
 And depending on the length of time, maybe you’ve really done this for years without it being a conflict of interest.